yhabib/JavaScript30/03 - CSS Variables/readme.md

 @link-color:        #428bca; // sea blue
 @link-color-hover:  darken(@link-color, 10%);
 ```
-Make no mistake once they go through the preprocessor they will have a fix value.
+But make no mistake once they go through the preprocessor they will have a fixxed value.
 Instead of that, with **css variables** you can change its value during the lifecycle of your program.

-So how do we work with them?
+**So how do we work with them?**

-1. We have to assign them into a component:
+1. We have to assign them to a component:
     ```css
     :root {
         --spacing: 10px;